yasche/Pathway_comparison_SI/README.md

-## About

-This repository contains the code and files necessary to recreate the findings published in DOI:XX.XXXX.
-This includes the dose-finding, the pipeline to prepare the data for the pathway enrichment analyses and the code to reproduce the figures.

 ## How To Use This Repository

 There are several folders which contain the files necessary to reproduce the respective part of the work.
 The analyses are done in [R](https://www.r-project.org/) and require several packages ([see Session Info](#session-info)) as well as [RStudio](https://posit.co/download/rstudio-desktop/) and [Quarto](https://quarto.org/docs/get-started/).